 From the sequence and information about it, what can be gained is the ability to search through and find those with similar properties to known cationic antimicrobial peptides.
 On the other side of this, it can also help to eliminate some of the sequences based upon properties found from peptides that do not show antimicrobial activity.

-Using the information about the harves-ts and sequences, future harvests will be able to target specific features.
+Using the information about the harvests and sequences, future harvests will be able to target specific features.
 The relationships that are formed from using a table with all of the harvest details and linking it to its peptide data should facilitate better control and quicker access to this feature.
 Figure 1 shows how these relationships work.

 This figure represents only one such relationship but others are formed each time a new set of peptide data is entered.

 Figure 2 gives an overview of how the data is represented for the Harvest Data.
 The corresponding form for this table can be seen in Figure 3.
 Setup of the form is incomplete as only some fields have dropdown boxes allowing for all data to be entered in the same format, future additions will be to standard-ize all fields.
-The button seen on the bottom of the form uses the code specified previously as project_vba_I.txt to allow the user to enter data into the table and then blank the form for the next set of data.
+The button seen on the bottom of the form uses the code in project_vba_I.txt to allow the user to enter data into the table and then blank the form for the next set of data.

 Although the peptide data usually contains hundreds to thousands of lines, Figure 4 gives an example of the table created.
 In order to input these tables, a form is again used and can be seen in Figure